This Land Delightful Doodles

 Individual training and social experiences are needed to prevent the puppies from becoming too dependent on each other.
 Dogs who can only cope when they are together are not behaviorally functional.
 They need their own sense of self and confidence.

-Our recommendation for raising two puppies together is two males, neutered at maturity - this pairing eliminates the risk of an accidental breeding while they are young and intact, and two neutered males are very unlikely to ever show any serious same-sex aggression.
+Our recommendation for raising two puppies together is two males, neutered at maturity - this pairing eliminates the risk of an accidental litter while they are young and intact, and two neutered males are very unlikely to ever show any serious same-sex aggression.

 If you are interested in raising two of our puppies together, we're happy to help with any additional questions you might have.